Skip to main content

 • Already-trained dogs who don’t pull

 Drawback: Zero pulling control.
-If your dog pulls, the back clip makes it worse — the harness design distributes pulling force comfortably across their chest, making it easier to pull, not harder.
+If your dog pulls, the back clip makes it worse, the use design distributes pulling force comfortably across their chest, making it easier to pull, not harder.

 Special Case: Brachycephalic Dogs